Skip to content

 Self-employed are allowed to contribute to the GRV.

-If you have worked and paid contributions in Germany for more than 60 months, you will receive a German pension after reaching the official German pensionable age.
+If you have worked and paid contributions in Germany for over 60 months, you will receive a German pension after reaching the official German pensionable age.

 In addition to the periods of contributory employment, many other periods are considered, including: